 A recent meta-analysis of five research studies – including over 75,000 males and females – reveals that vegans are at a 25% lower risk of heart disease (CVD) than routine meat eaters.
 This was the risk differential after adjusting for body mass index (BMI) and factors such as tobacco and alcohol usage.

-Astonishingly, if you were to follow a vegan diet for your whole life, it’s approximated you would be at nearly 60% lower risk of developing CVD than someone who regularly eats meat.
+Astonishingly, if you were to follow a vegan diet for your whole life, it’s approximated you would be 60% less likely to develop CVD than someone who regularly eats meat.

-Determining the risk of developing cancer is a complex task, provided the vast number of factors that can cause this disease.
-However, epidemiologic research studies consistently demonstrate that veggies, fruits, and fiber all considerably lessen the risk of developing cancer (even tobacco-related cancers).
+Determining the risk of developing cancer is a complex task due to the multitude of factors that play into this disease.
+However, epidemiologic research studies consistently demonstrate that veggies, fruits, and fiber all considerably reduce the risk of developing cancer (even tobacco-related cancers).

-For women specifically, the keto vegan diet seems to be a strong diet for lowering the risk of breast cancer, due to the emphasis on greater consumption of soy foods.
+For women specifically, a plant-based keto diet appears to be a great approach for lowering the risk of breast cancer (likely due to a greater consumption of soy foods).

-Furthermore, one research study revealed that females who ate 100 grams of meat daily were at 60% higher risk of developing breast cancer than those on a plant-based diet.
+Furthermore, one research study found that females who ate 100 grams of meat daily were at a 60% greater risk of developing breast cancer than those on a plant-based diet.